GlenAnderson/DUWS-Glen-Edition.Altis/README.md

 # DUWS Glen Edition

 DUWS is an Arma 3 PvE scenario generator mission.
-This is Glen's revision.
+This is an Orb Interactive revision.

 DUWS was originally created by Kibot. https://steamcommunity.com/sharedfiles/filedetails/?id=167274881